hashedone/cw-workshop/README.md

 slightly different way.
 But this is how I can show some common techniques easily.

 There are four flows in this contract.
-Let's start with use-case of new creator joining donation pool:
+Let's start with the use-case of a new creator joining the donation pool:

 ```mermaid
 sequenceDiagram